• Skip to primary navigation

 And, not only is the list of ingredients short, but healthy.
 Unlike store bought candies, this recipe doesn't contain any hydrogenated oils, conventional dairy, refined sugar or preservatives.

-• coconut cream (cream from a can of full fat coconut milk)
+• coconut cream (cream from a can of full fat coconut milk or coconut cream)

 • vanilla extract